dgroomes/cypher-playground/README.md

      Apache AGE is rapidly evolving and is strategically invested in relational databases, so I'm hopeful that this area enriches over time).

+This project uses US geographies as its data domain.
+Specifically, we'll model ZIP codes, their containing city and their containing state.
+This creates a tree-like structure.
+This data model is not complex enough to warrant a graph data model so let's make it more interesting and also model "state adjacencies".
+For example, Minnesota neighbors Wisconsin.

+This project uses Docker to run a Postgres database pre-installed with Apache AGE.

+This project defines a multi-module Gradle project that defines Java programs that load the initial domain data, migrate the data from a relational state to a graph state, and query the data.

+Here is a breakdown of the components of this project:

+* `docker-compose.yml` and `postgres-init/`
+   * This is the Docker-related stuff.
+The Docker Compose file defines the Postgres container and mounts the `postgres-init/` directory into the container.
+The `postgres-init/` directory contains the SQL scripts that initialize the database with the relational schema and the US state data.
+* `data-loader/`
+    * `data-loader/` is a Gradle module.
+It defines a Java program that loads the ZIP code and city data from the `zips.jsonl` file.
+* `data-migrator/`
+    * NOT YET IMPLEMENTED
+    * `data-migrator/` is a Gradle module.
+It defines a Java program that migrates the relational data to a graph data model.
+* `data-queryer/`
+    * NOT YET IMPLEMENTED
+    * `data-queryer/` is a Gradle module.
+It defines a Java program that queries the graph data using Cypher.

 ## Background